lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-11-07-Why-not-dependent.md

 Yes, Isabelle began as an implementation of Martin-Löf type theory, which is [still included]({% post_url 2022-11-30-CTT_in_Isabelle-II %}) in the distribution even today as Isabelle/CTT.
-But eventually I felt what seemed to me as a rigid and doctrinaire attitude, if not a literal cult of personality around Martin-Löf.
+But eventually I tired of what seemed to me a doctrinaire attitude bordering on a cult of personality around Martin-Löf.
 The sudden switch to intensional equality
-(everyone was expected to adopt the new approach) wrecked most of my work.
+(and everyone was expected to adopt the new approach) wrecked most of my work.
 Screw that.

 You might ask, what about the calculus of constructions,